 - 7.1.
-A regulated entity's cybersecurity risk management strategy should involve putting measures in place to ensure the confidentiality, integrity and availability of its data and systems. - 7.2.
-The following key components should, at a minimum, be considered by regulated entities in their cybersecurity risk management efforts:
+Regulated entities' cybersecurity risk management strategy should involve putting measures in place to ensure the confidentiality, integrity and availability of their data and systems. - 7.2.
+The following key components should be considered by regulated entities in their cybersecurity risk management efforts, but may not be limited to: